gauditech/gaudi-docs/docs/getting-started/about.md

 Well, we've also been in this situation and that's why we've decided to build Gaudi, to solve this problem for us as well as for you. 🤛

-Gaudi is a declarative language that allows developers to "describe" an application in a declarative way without worrying about implementation details of the underlying technologies.
+Gaudi allows developers to "describe" an application in a declarative way without worrying about implementation details of the underlying technologies.
 It uses already known and well proven concepts like _models_, _queries_, _endpoints_, _CRUD_, ... so there is very little new mental concepts that you have adopt or change.
 We've just formalized this existing knowledge and made it a first-class citizen.

 Here is an example of a Gaudi application.